 Since laws like the Credit CARD Act regulate how much notice a credit card company must give the consumer before raising rates, you may expect federal regulations to limit how high an interest rate can go, too.
 You would be wrong.

-In fact, because the federal government places no caps on APR percentage, credit card companies have started using APR hikes as a loophole to charge consumers more after regulations limit other credit terms.
-For example, the Credit CARD Act restricted the amount of annual fees a credit card company can charge to 25 percent of the credit limit on the account.
+In fact, because the federal government places no caps on APR percentage, companies have started using APR hikes as a credit card loophole to charge consumers more after regulations limit other credit terms.
+For example, the Credit CARD Act restricted the amount of annual fees a credit card issuer can charge to 25 percent of the credit limit on the account.
 One national bank, First Premier Bank, responded to the new law’s passage by lowering annual fees to comply with the law but raising interest rates to an unbelievable 79.9 percent APR.

 More than half of states in the U.S. have some form of state-level regulations in place that do limit interest rates on loans.
 Called usury laws, these regulations vary significantly across state lines.
 However, no matter what state you live in, you can’t count on usury laws to help you get a lower credit card rate.

 Under a Supreme Court ruling that dates back to 1978 (Marquette National Bank of Minneapolis vs. First of Omaha Service Corp), national banks and credit card companies can charge consumers in any state any interest rate that is legal in the state in which the company is headquartered.
 All credit card companies have to do to be able to charge interest rates at unlimited percentage rates is establish their business in a state without usury laws or with more lenient usury laws.